 The repeating churn-return players also tend to remain active for longer periods of time:

-The key objective with Churn players is to bring them back to activity.
+The key objective with Churn Players is to bring them back to activity.
 This is usually accomplished by offering very attractive bonuses or other offers.
 However, operators should not extend their most valuable offers to players who have churned and returned many times.

-The best way to do this is to sub-segment Churn players according to the number of times they have churned and returned, and gradually decreasing the promotions offered as the player repeats the cycle more often.
+The best way to do this is to sub-segment Churn Players according to the number of times they have churned and returned, and gradually decrease the promotions offered as the player repeats the cycle more often.
 Instead of big bonuses, remind these players why they engaged with your brand in the first place and try to re-engage them on that basis and/or to continue from where they stopped last time.

 The Reactivated Player

-A Reactivated player is one who had previously churned, but who has since returned to play again (using an old balance or a new bonus) or make another deposit, regardless of how long it’s been since any previous activity.
+A Reactivated Player is one who had previously churned, but who has since returned to play again (using an old balance or a new bonus) or make another deposit, regardless of how long it’s been since any previous activity.
 After a brief “incubation” period, the player will either become Active or revert back to Churn.